HaoShen225/FewShotTest/LiteratureReview.md

 ## Sparse Encoders/Models
 ### Tied Prototype Model for Few-Shot Medical Image Segmentation [5]
 **Contributions:** I. This study reformulates the property that each sample can be represented as a sparse linear combination of other samples into a self-expressive graph construction: perform L1 sparse coding for each sample using the remaining samples, then treat the sparse coefficients as graph edge weights, thereby obtaining a graph that simultaneously possesses discriminability, sparsity, and adaptive neighborhoods.
+II.
+Calculating the similarity between graph patches solely based on current domain features avoids mismatches induced by domain shift during the computation of graph patch correlations.
+**Problems in FS medical image tasks:** I.

 # References
 [1] Wang, Kaixin, et al. "Panet: Few-shot image semantic segmentation with prototype alignment." proceedings of the IEEE/CVF international conference on computer vision.
 2019.